-Non-controlling interests in the results and equity of subsidiaries are shown separately in the consolidated statement of comprehensive income and balance sheet respectively.
+Non-controlling interests in the results and equity of subsidiaries are shown separately in the consolidated statement of comprehensive income and consolidated statement of financial position respectively.

-(ii) Joint ventures
+(ii) Joint arrangement

-The proportionate interests in the assets, liabilities and expenses of a joint venture activity have been incorporated in the financial statements under the appropriate headings.
-Details of the joint ventures are set out in note 23.
-Interests in joint operations in which the Group is a venturer and has joint control are included in the financial statements by recognising the Group's share of jointly controlled assets (classified according to their nature), the share of liabilities incurred (including those incurred jointly with the other venturers) and the Group's share of expenses incurred by or in respect of each joint venture.
+The proportionate interests in the assets, liabilities and expenses of a joint arrangment activity have been incorporated in the financial statements under the appropriate headings.
+Details of the joint arrangements are set out in note 23.
+Interests in joint operations in which the Group is a venturer and has joint control are included in the financial statements by recognising the Group's share of jointly controlled assets (classified according to their nature), the share of liabilities incurred (including those incurred jointly with the other venturers) and the Group's share of expenses incurred by or in respect of each joint arrangement.
 Further details of the joint operations are set out in note 23.